These Musician Marketing Plan posts are the most popular series at Cyber PR Music. They are fully updated for 2019.

 YouTube is the first place where millions of people go to search for music.
 It is a powerful platform where artists are getting discovered.
 For any artist looking to increase awareness, it is imperative to have a presence on YouTube with a professional looking channel, and a cover image that is linked to your socials so people can connect with you across platforms.
 Make categories to group your videos for easy viewing, such as “Behind The Scenes”, “Official Music Videos”, and “Live Performances”.
 Also, highlight an official music video in the featured spot at the top.

 We often see musicians leaving off their artist name in the title of the video, which is terrible for search engines.
 Create a list of tags.
 Make sure to include keywords and place important keywords/ phrases at the start of your tag fields.
 Use adjectives that describe your music and similar artists also as keywords, the latter of which will show up in the “related videos section” after your videos are viewed.
 We often see description sections left blank.
 This is crucial because it tells the viewer what they are watching and provides links to other content you own, such as your website and socials.

 Digital Service Provider or DSP is another term for music streaming services.
 This can also mean music stores.
-You can not build an effective marketing plan without having a working knowledge of DSPs and of course that includes how to drive your fans and followers to Spotify and get included on playlists.
+You can not build effective marketing plans without having a working knowledge of DSPs and of course that includes how to drive your fans and followers to Spotify and get included on playlists.
 Here are a few to get intimate with but remember there are over 70 DSPs.
 To take a deep dive into 2 vital DSPS – Spotify & SoundCloud click the image above to get our ultimate guide e-book.